 Sometimes the inspiration for bridal ring trends is easy to recognize – like when royal-wannabes were choosing oval sapphires in honor of Kate Middleton’s\Princess Di’s engagement ring, or when big-bling loving celebrities were all sporting emerald-cuts.
 At other times, it’s hard to know who or what is driving a particular trend – but all of a sudden it seems that fashion columnists, bloggers, and influencers all seem to be on the same page.
-We’ve been reading bridal trade journals and wedding ezines, and we’re pretty tickled that our current hot sellers are clear reflections of emergent trends.
-They’re not the only thing you should be stocking now, however, showing at least some trending rings and knowing how to talk about them can help you steer shoppers towards something that will make them happy.
+We’ve been reading bridal trade journals and wedding ezines, and we’re pretty tickled that our current hot sellers are clear reflections of emergent trends -- by all means, they’re not the only thing you should consider buying, however, just being aware of some trending rings can help you steer towards something that will make you happy.

 Delicate and Distinctive Halos